Why Skin Turns White When Pressed

 Page Content: Synopsis - Introduction - Main

-Why it matters: The article discusses the phenomenon of skin blanching, which occurs when pressure is applied to the skin, causing it to turn white due to the temporary displacement of blood from capillaries.
+Synopsis: The article discusses the phenomenon of skin blanching, which occurs when pressure is applied to the skin, causing it to turn white due to the temporary displacement of blood from capillaries.
 This blanching is a normal reaction and typically resolves quickly as blood flow returns.
 However, prolonged blanching can indicate underlying issues such as poor circulation or intravascular volume depletion.
 The article emphasizes the importance of recognizing blanching as a potential health indicator and describes a diagnostic test called Diascopy, which helps assess skin color changes.
-It also outlines symptoms that warrant immediate medical attention, such as chest pain or difficulty breathing, highlighting the need for thorough examination and treatment based on the underlying condition.
+It also outlines symptoms that warrant immediate medical attention, such as chest pain or difficulty breathing, highlighting the need for thorough examination and treatment based on the underlying condition. - Disabled World (DW).

 Introduction